Exploring Habituation Psychology: Definition And Examples

 The concept of habituation is similar to the concept of adaptation.
-In other words, a description of the behavioral characteristic of becoming accustomed to stimuli over time—to the point of experiencing less intense emotional and behavioral responses to them.
+Habituation psychology is the study of how individuals become accustomed to repeated stimuli, leading to decreased emotional and behavioral responses over time.

 The duration, frequency, intensity, and changes to the stimulus in question can affect the process of habituation.
 Habituation can be used in exposure therapy and cognitive-behavioral therapy (CBT), often when treating anxiety disorders or post-traumatic stress disorder (PTSD).